arazaki/hacker-news/README.md

 To display HackerNews info as list.

-## Instructions
+## Instructions and Requirements

-Requirement
 {title of news} {author} {link}
 Mandatory Requirement for UI
 1 - Before finish fetching data, please showing loading icon or animation.
-2 - To display list of hacker news top stories(100news)
-3 - Each hacker news has link to navigate actual page as new tab.
+2 - To display list of hacker news top stories(100news) 3 - Each hacker news has link to navigate actual page as new tab.
 4 - (Bonus) - Infinite scrolling or pagenation
 5 - (Bonus) - Performance improvement